94 Powerful College Hacks to Help You Master Student Life

 - The Feeling Good Handbook by David D. Burns

-Starting each day, week, month, and year with a clear vision of what you hope to accomplish makes it easier to stay moving in the right direction, especially when things get stressful.
+Starting each day, week, month, and year with a clear vision of what you hope to accomplish helps you move in the right direction — especially when things get stressful.

 Any popular courses you want to take will quickly become unavailable if you wait too long.

-5. Choose some classes that allow you to learn practical skills.
+5 Choose some classes that let you learn practical skills.

 True career readiness requires having a plan for how you'll gain both hard and soft employer-valued skills.

-This allows you to know what to expect in each class in terms of assignments, exam dates, presentations, and attendance requirements.
+Reading the syllabus helps you know what to expect for assignments, exam dates, presentations, and attendance requirements in each class.
 If you know what's coming, you can plan for it.

 For example, set it up each morning to display an image of your checklist or schedule of classes and activities.

-12. Designate a space for studying that isn't your bedroom or dorm room.
+11 Designate a space for studying that isn't your bedroom or dorm.

 Plan to always study away from where you sleep so that you train your brain not to associate studying with resting.
 The library is a good option.

-Keeping all of your study supplies in one backpack means you're always prepared to grab it and go to a favorite study group or location.
+Keeping your study supplies in one backpack means you're always prepared to grab your pack and go to a favorite study group or location.

-Doing the big stuff first allows you to feel more confident and at ease while going through the rest of your daily checklist.
+Doing the big stuff first lets you feel more confident while reviewing the rest of your daily checklist.
 And it helps prevent procrastination.

 This hack is particularly helpful for any self-directed online courses you take.
-(Worrying about a whole course can make you feel overwhelmed and lower your productivity.
-Instead, break each course down into smaller pieces that feel easy to handle.)
+Worrying about a whole course can overwhelm you and lower your productivity.
+Instead, break each course down into smaller pieces that feel easy to handle.